Total Hip Replacement

 New York's Trusted Choice for Hip Replacement

 Board certified orthopaedic surgeon Dr. Steven F. Harwin has earned the titles of “New York Super Doctor,” “Top Doctor in the New York Metro Area” and “Best Doctor in America” through his lifelong dedication to excellence in orthopaedic surgery.
-Find out more about Dr. Harwin and how to make an appointment at his New York City offices.
+Find out more about Dr. Harwin and how to make an appointment at his New York City office.

 After years of experience and thousands of successful total hip replacements, Dr. Harwin is your best choice for total hip replacement surgery within the New York area.
 If you would like to learn more about how hip joints work or when surgery may be necessary, read more from our list of recommended websites and resources.